SysBioChalmers/Human-GEM-guide/mkdocs/docs/gem_extraction.md

 ## Load and prepare the reference model for use with ftINIT

 The reference GEM from which the tissue-specific models will be extracted is Human-GEM.
 Load the model from the `Human-GEM.mat` file in the Human-GEM repository

 ```matlab
 load('Human-GEM.mat');  % loads model as a structure named "ihuman"
 ```

 ftINIT has a preparation step that needs to be run once for a reference model such as Human-GEM.
 The purpose of the preparation step is to make calculations in advance to reduce the time it takes to generate each context-specific model.
 The result is a prepData structure that contains various information needed by ftINIT.
 This operation takes 1-2 hours on a standard laptop computer, so make sure to save it once it has completed.
 For version 1.12.0 of Human-GEM, the prepData is available in the Zenodo .zip file.

 ```matlab
 %The second flag indicates if the model should be converted to gene symbols (from ENSEMBL).
 This has to be decided at this point.
 prepData = prepHumanModelForftINIT(ihuman, false);
 save('prepData.mat', 'prepData')
 ```

-prepHumanModelForftINIT tests that the reference model (Human-GEM) can successfully perform all of the tasks, which is an important step.
+`prepHumanModelForftINIT` tests that the reference model (Human-GEM) can successfully perform all essential metabolic tasks (defined in `data/metabolicTasks/metabolicTasks_Essential.txt`), which is an important step.
 If the reference model cannot perform a task, then neither can any GEM extracted from that model.

 !!! note
     The exchange reactions should all be unbounded (e.g., lower and upper bounds of -1000 and 1000, respectively).
 Human-GEM is already provided in this format, so no additional changes are needed.

 !!! note
-    The function `prepHumanModelForftINIT` will automatically use the essential tasks specified in Human-GEM.
-To specify different tasks, use `prepINITModel` in RAVEN directly instead.
+    The function `prepHumanModelForftINIT` will automatically use the essential tasks from `metabolicTasks_Essential.txt` in the Human-GEM repository.
+To specify different metabolic tasks, use `prepINITModel` in RAVEN directly instead.

 ## Prepare the transcriptomic data